HoussemDellai/aca-course/14_aca_tls/Readme.md

 ## Introduction

+Azure Container Apps (ACA) are exposed to the internet using a domain name like `<APP_NAME>.<UNIQUE_IDENTIFIER>.<REGION_NAME>.azurecontainerapps.io`.
+However, organisations would use their own custom domain names, like `mycompany.com`.
-Azure Container Apps allows you to bind one or more custom domains to a container app.
+ACA allows you to bind one or more custom domains to a Container App.
-You can automatically configure a free managed certificate for your custom domain.

-You can also set up a custom domain using your own certificate.
+You can automatically configure a free managed certificate for your custom domain or bring your own certificate.

-In this lab, you will create a new custom domain using `Azure App Service Domain` and bind it to a Container App.
+In this lab, you will create a new custom domain using `Azure App Service Domain`, free certificate and bind it to a Container App.

 You will perform the following tasks: